Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Completely split scale-invariant SK geometries are isotrivial

-This immediately implies that the completely split SK geometry is isotrivial, i.e., that the complex structure moduli $Z^\ell(u)$ of each $X_u^\ell$ are constant on $\cC$ as well.
-This is because, as noted in the paragraph below \eqref{1,0 form}, each $Z^\ell(u)$ is a function only of $(c^\ell_0)^2/(c^\ell_1)^3$, and by \eqref{c scaling} this is independent of $u$.
-Furthermore, since it is locally constant on the CB, it is constant on the whole CB by analytic continuation.
+and so the completely split SK geometry is isotrivial.
+This is because since it is locally constant on the CB, it is constant on the whole CB by analytic continuation.